xavctn/img2table/README.md

 >    <dd style="font-style: italic;">Image source</dd>
 >    <dt>dpi : int, optional, default <code>200</code></dt>
 >    <dd style="font-style: italic;">Estimated image dpi, used to adapt OpenCV algorithm parameters</dd>
+>    <dt>detect_rotation : bool, optional, default <code>False</code></dt>
+>    <dd style="font-style: italic;">Detect and correct skew/rotation of the image</dd>
 ></dl>

+**Caveat :** the implemented method to handle skewed/rotated images is approximate and might not work on every image.
+It is preferable to pass well-orientated images as inputs.<br>
+Moreover, when setting the `detect_rotation` parameter to `True`, image coordinates and bounding boxes returned by other methods might not correspond to the original image.

 #### PDF <a name="pdf-doc"></a>
 PDF files are instantiated as follows :